• Skip to main content

 Blue Star Travelers

 The Blue Star Travelers are a North Carolina string band whose members travel many miles to play traditional old-time music together.
-Members are: Charley Pennell on fiddle, mandolin, and other instruments of destruction; Alan Julich on banjo; Clare Steece Julich and Paula Jeannet on guitars; and George Noblit on bass.
+Members are: Randy Johnson and Charley Pennell on fiddles and mandolins; Alan Julich on banjo; Clare Steece Julich and Paula Jeannet on guitars; George Noblit on bass and everybody sings!

 Legs of cloggers in brightly colored period clothing showing movement on stage